President

 Other key competencies include:

-• Professional and Personal Accountability – The integrity to be answerable to supervisors, colleagues, and the public, for personal and professional actions and decisions.
+• Professional and Personal Accountability – The integrity to be answerable for personal and professional actions while readily modifying and adapting to change with resiliency, flexibility, and humility.

 Qualifications